About Mama Diary

 Let’s normalise the conversation on mental health in motherhood.

-Looking for a thoughtful gift for a new mum, that she can use every day for the first year of her baby’s life, and cherish as a keepsake?
+Looking for a thoughtful gift for a new mum, that she can use every day for the first few weeks or months of her baby’s life, and cherish as a keepsake?

 What started as a set of scribbled notes in her own diary was eventually shared with friends who encouraged her to write them up into a series of notebooks.
 They are designed to help mums look after themselves, whilst they are busy raising the future.